LaxmanSinghTomar/LaxmanSinghTomar/README.md

 <h1 align="center">Hi 👋, I'm Laxman Singh Tomar</h1>
-<h3 align="center">Senior NLP Engineer</h3>
+<h3 align="center">Senior ML Engineer</h3>

 ### 🧐 About
 Hey, glad you landed on this part of the Internet.
-I'm a Full Stack NLP Engineer.
-Apart from having the superpower of sitting at a desk and coding out a potential solution for more than 24 hrs to deliver something that makes my team happy and the world a better place, I am working on building scalable AI products for companies like P&G, SAP, and Google in domains like Search, Information Retrieval and Recommender Systems.
+I'm a Full Stack ML Engineer.
+Apart from having the superpower of sitting at a desk and coding out a potential solution for more than 24 hrs to deliver something that makes my team happy and the world a better place, I have worked on building scalable AI products for companies like P&G, SAP, and Google in domains like Search, Information Retrieval and Recommender Systems.

 When I'm not in front of the screen, I can be found trying an open-sourced tool, reading/writing research papers, technical books, and write-ups.
 Let's connect and see how we can work together to change the world, one line of code at a time.